HanWenfang/syncless/trunk/README.txt

 Q3.
 Is it possible to cancel (interrupt) a coio.sleep()?

 A3.
 Yes.
-If you have a reference to the sleeping tasklet, just send an
+If you have a reference to the sleeping tasklet, just insert the
-    exception to it in a stackless.bomb, and then insert the tasklet back to the runnables list, and the sleep will be interrupted.
+    tasklet back to the runnables list (or send an exception to it in a stackless.bomb, and then insert it back), and the sleep will be interrupted.

     For example, the following program finishes immediately (not needing 5 seconds).

+      import stackless
+      from syncless import coio
+      sleep_done_channel = stackless.channel()
+      def Sleeper():
+        coio.sleep(5)
+      tasklet_obj = stackless.tasklet(Sleeper)()
+      stackless.schedule()  # Start Sleeper and start sleeping.
+      # ...
+      tasklet_obj.insert()  # Interrupt the sleep.
+      sleep_done_channel.receive()

+    Same example with a bomb (not recommended):

       import stackless
       from syncless import coio